dexterford77/tetris/README.md

 Use the left & right arrow keys to move your pieces left & right.
 Use the down arrow key to make a piece slide down faster.
-COMING SOON: Use Z & X to flip a piece clockwise or counterclockwise.
+Use Z & X to flip a piece clockwise or counterclockwise.